 3) This Concierge is not as young as she once was and, whilst most of my travel beauty regime can wait until I’ve tapped into my hotel room, these eye treatment masks are discreet enough to pop on during a long haul flight and prevent scaring the immigration officials with Extreme Panda Eyes on arrival.
 As long as you remember to take them back off again.
 These are a little cheaper.

 5) This Concierge loves to coo over a baby but also really needs her peace and quiet to catch 40 winks.
 Noise cancelling earphones are an investment but if you are a regular traveller, definitely feel like a luxury.
-Plantronics Backbeat Pro, Bose Quiet Comfort 25 and the catchily named Sony MDR-ZX770BN come recommended.
+Plantronics Backbeat Pro, Bose Quiet Comfort 35 and the catchily named Sony MDR-ZX770BN come recommended.
+(Looking for in depth reviews?
+Try out my fellow blogger’s round up.)

 6) We’re almost there, Nomads, conditions are almost perfect to fall asleep right before the cabin crew come and wake you up for duty free shopping… REALLY, JUDITH?
 Next step, complete darkness.
 My recent discovery is a moulded eye mask, which cunningly solves the age old problem of eye masks squishing your peepers.